Kaz545/ToxicTrek/README.md

 ## How to Run

 To run just simply download the required datasets from the link provided the data section.
-Set the correct path in the notebook and run this notebook on Colab. :grinning:.
+Set the correct path in the notebook and run this notebook on Colab :grinning:.
 Specifically here in the notebook you can change the path:
 ```
 mydata1 = pd.read_table('/content/drive/MyDrive/Colab Notebooks/Project/toxicity_annotated_comments.tsv')